Drug Addiction Recovery Rehab – Call (254) 274-3866 and Find Help Today!

 - increased blood pressure

 Stimulants, like amphetamines, methamphetamine, cocaine, and Ritalin, usually have mild withdrawal symptoms that only require emotional support from family, loved ones, and therapists.
 It’s not uncommon for habitual stimulants-users to need medicine because they’ve developed stimulant psychosis, which can lead to:

 Opioids (for example, heroin, morphine, codeine, and OxyContin) can have very minor to extremely dangerous withdrawal symptoms, including:

 - quickening breathing

 - bone sensitivity

 Take the First Step

 For many addicts, detox is a vital first step towards recovering from substance abuse, however, it’s ONLY a first step, and doesn’t replace a rehab program.
-Unlike many other facilities, Drug Addiction Recovery Rehab provides guidance during and after the detox process because they know how easy it can be to relapse after becoming sober.
+We offer guidance during and after the detox process because they know how easy it can be to relapse after becoming sober.
 If combined with rehab and other substance abuse treatment methods, detoxification drug might be an effective first step to recovering from substance abuse.
-A person’s best possible chance for complete recovery is to follow up detox by directly entering a treatment program, like Addiction Intervention Services.
-Contact Drug Addiction Recovery Rehab’s professional recovery experts at 254-781-3108 for additional information pertaining to detox, rehabilitation, and treatment, or detox and treatment centers.
+A person’s best possible chance for complete recovery is to follow up detox by directly entering one of our treatment programs.
+Contact us at (254) 274-3866 for additional information pertaining to detox, rehabilitation, and treatment, or detox and treatment centers.